mpdude/design-system-bundle-challenges-poc/README.md

 * also fetch NPM dependencies declared by the version installed,
 * refer to SCSS files _in_ that package
 * refer to other SCSS files in NPM packages required _by_ that package
-* avoid mixing incompatible library versions _across_ NPM packages?
+* avoid mixing incompatible library versions _across_ NPM packages
+* reference assets (like images) from and across such NPM packages?

 ## Following transitive NPM dependencies for a "local" package

-### Assumptions
+### Challenge

 * We have something (our "design system bundle") that looks like an NPM package – i. e. contains a `package.json` file declaring NPM package dependencies.
 * This "local package" is installed through other means (for example, Composer) because we need to make sure other dependencies (PHP) match and are followed.
-* After the local package has been fetched through other means, the NPM dependencies declared by it (in the version checked out by the other package manager) have to be followed.
+* After the local package has been installed through other means, the NPM dependencies declared by it (in the version checked out by the other package manager) have to be fetched as well.

+### Problems

 * The `link:` protocol in Yarn v1 does not set up `node_modules` in that local package.
 Its purpose is [somewhat explained in the Yarn V2 docs](https://yarnpkg.com/features/protocols#whats-the-difference-between-link-and-portal).
 The [initial implementation](https://github.com/yarnpkg/yarn/pull/3359) is not very clear on the semantics of a `link:`, and [other people were confused as well](https://github.com/yarnpkg/yarn/issues/5341).
 * At least in the past, there [were issues](https://github.com/yarnpkg/yarn/pull/2860) with `file:` references that would copy the local package into the cache but use the cache from then on, effectively never picking up local changes.
 Additionally, the copy performed by `file:` is slow, expensive and gets in the way when you need to make changes to the local package.